Possession of armor-piercing bullets Per Wisconsin Statute 941.296

-If you have been charged with a felony or misdemeanor in Greater Milwaukee, please contact us today.
+If you have been charged with a felony or misdemeanor in greater Milwaukee, please contact us today.
+If you are unsure which felony/misdemeanor class your charges fall under, learn more about Class U misdemeanors in WI.

 You Are Not Guilty Unless Proven Guilty

-941.296 Possession Possession Of A Handgun And An Armor−Piercing Bullet During Crime
+Overview of Wisconsin Statute 941.296: Possession Of A Handgun And An Armor−Piercing Bullet During A Crime

-941.296(1)(a) (a) "Armor-piercing bullet" means a bullet meeting any of the following criteria: any projectile or projectile core that may be fired from any handgun and that is constructed entirely, excluding the presence of traces of other substances, from one or a combination of tungsten alloys, steel, iron, brass, bronze, beryllium copper or depleted uranium.
+This statute defines an "armor-piercing bullet" as any projectile or projectile core that can be fired from any handgun and that is constructed entirely (excluding traces of other substances) from one or more of the following: tungsten alloys, steel, iron, brass, bronze, beryllium copper or depleted uranium.

-(a) The handgun is loaded with an armor-piercing bullet or a projectile or projectile core that may be fired from the handgun with a muzzle velocity of 1,500 feet per second or greater.
+If a handgun loaded with an armor-piercing bullet or a projectile or projectile core that may be fired from the handgun with a muzzle velocity of 1,500 feet per second or greater is used or possessed during the commission of a crime, it is a Class H felony.
+It is also a Class H felony to possess an armor-piercing bullet during the commission of a crime.